groupdocs-redaction/GroupDocs-Redaction-Tutorials/content/english/java/document-saving/groupdocs-redaction-java-rasterize-word-docs/_index.md

 </dependencies>
 ```

-**Direct Download**

-Alternatively, download the latest version directly from [GroupDocs.Redaction for Java releases](https://releases.groupdocs.com/redaction/java/).
+**Direct Download** – If you prefer not to use Maven, grab the latest JAR from the official page: [GroupDocs.Redaction for Java releases](https://releases.groupdocs.com/redaction/java/).

-### License Acquisition Steps
+### License Acquisition

-To explore GroupDocs.Redaction's full capabilities:
-1. Obtain a free trial license or request a temporary license.
-2. For long-term use, consider purchasing a commercial license.
+1. Request a **free trial license** from the GroupDocs portal.
+2. For production deployments, purchase a **commercial license** and replace the trial key with your permanent key.

-## Implementation Guide
+## Step‑by‑Step Guide

-This section will break down the process into manageable steps to help you achieve your goals using GroupDocs Redaction for Java.

-### Feature: Rasterize a Word Document

-#### Overview
-Rasterizing a Word document transforms it into an image format, which is essential for certain types of redactions.
-This step ensures that text and layout remain unchanged during the redaction process.

-##### Step 1: Set Up Your Project

-Begin by importing necessary classes:
+### Step 1: Import Required Classes (how to rasterize word)

 ```java
 import com.groupdocs.redaction.Redactor;